coreyrothwell/superdock/README.md

 superdock
 =========

 A Simple jQuery plug-in to check if position: fixed works.
-If not, it will fix a div to the bottom of the page. v0.1
+If not, it will fix an element to the bottom of the page. v0.1.

+Great for sticky bottom navigation on older browsers (old iPod).